s-moon/cheatsheets/Laravel.md

 ```
 > composer global require "laravel/installer"
 ```
-Now add this to your path.
 Pay attention to where it is installed in the user output that is produced -- it should be somewhere like ...vendor/bin.
+If you can't see anything, take a look in a folder which resembles C:\Users\[name]\AppData\Roaming\Composer and you should see the vendor folder there.

 ### Creating A New Laravel Project
 ```